YanickT/Library/README.md

 ## Updates
 - Added new item to navbar which opens the folder for the articles
-- Change file opening (should work for other operating systems then windows now as well (not tested expect windows))
+- Change file opening (should work for other operating systems then windows now as well (not tested except windows))
 - Simplified setup

 ## Usage